-TL 9,506,776 of the amount of TL 190,231,327 arising from the transactions made within the scope of price stability transactions according to Capital Markets Board (CMB) Communiqué Serial VII-128.1 ("CMB Communiqué on Shares") and Borsa İstanbul A.Ş.("BİAŞ") Procedures and Principles of Operation of Share Market was given to the senior management as performance premium.
-The amount of TL 180,724,551 resulting from this transaction is shown under "Repurchased Shares" in the consolidated financial statements.
-(31 December 2019: TL 190,231,327).
+According to Capital Markets Board (CMB) Communiqué Serial VII-128.1 ("CMB Communiqué on Shares") and Borsa İstanbul A.Ş.("BİAŞ") Procedures and Principles of Operation of Share Market was given to the senior management as performance premium.
+The amount of TL 180.724.551 resulting from this transaction is shown under "Repurchased Shares" in the consolidated financial statements (31 December 2020: TL 180.724.551).

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2020 AND 2019
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 1 JANUARY - 31 DECEMBER 2021 AND 2020